-Activities Completed During Permit Year 4: During Permit Year 4, dry weather outfall inspections were conducted in the Mill Brook, Long Creek, Capisic Brook and Fore River watersheds.
-Inspections were conducted in May and June of 2017.
-The City Sustainability Coordinator and GIS consultant shared the task of conducting the dry weather outfall inspections and inspection results are recorded using a cell phone with the GIS Collector application.
+Inspections were conducted in November/December of 2017 and May/June of 2018.
+The City Sustainability Coordinator and GIS consultant shared the task of conducting the dry weather outfall inspections and inspection results are recorded using a cell phone or iPad with the GIS Collector application.
 This application updates the City stormwater map almost immediately and allows staff to designate outfalls needing follow up.
 That designation is easily sorted from the remaining data by exporting a CSV file.